 Metro Stage will present the play Are you now, or have you ever been, written and created by Carlyle Brown and directed by Thomas W. Jones II, with music by William Knowles, October 5-November 5.The play is a fictional account of the demons and dilemmas faced by Langston Hughes as he attempted to write a poem on the eve of his appearance before the Senate Permanent Subcommittee on Investigations led by Senator Joseph McCarthy.

 The story unfolds "against the backdrop of searing blues and the ever-present poetic hues of Langston."

-Signature Theatre will present a brand-new production of the Tony Awards®-winning classic A Little Night Music, by Stephen Sondheim & Hugh Wheeler, directed by Eric Schaeffer, August 15-October 8.
-The production will feature DC actors Holly Twyford and Bobby Smith.
+Signature Theatre has extended the run of a brand-new production of the Tony Awards®-winning classic A Little Night Music, by Stephen Sondheim & Hugh Wheeler, directed by Eric Schaeffer, thru October 15.
+The production features DC-area actors Holly Twyford and Bobby Smith.

 The musical, set on “a magical night” in 1900 in Sweden, finds “an aging actress, a married virgin, a sex-starved divinity student and a buffoonish count hilariously tangled in a web of love affairs.”It’s been called “a coupling (and uncoupling) tour-de-force.”

 Image below: Holly Twyford and Bobby Smith star in Stephen Sondheim and Hugh Wheeler’s A Little Night Music at Signature Theatre.
 Photo by Christopher Mueller.